Maqa001/BiBi-indexing/README.md

 * Eligibility for yearly BiBi Excellence Ranking based on editorial quality and research impact

 # 📥 How to Apply
-Journals seeking inclusion in BiBi Indexing can submit an application through our official website.
+Journals seeking inclusion in BiBi Indexing can submit an application.
 The editorial board of BiBi Indexing reviews each application based on criteria such as peer-review policy, publication ethics, editorial board transparency, and publishing frequency.
+Go to following URL and follow instcution for indexing. https://github.com/Maqa001/BiBi-indexing/blob/main/apply.md